 Office of Associate Commissioner

-The Children's Bureau is headed by an Acting Associate Commissioner who advises the Commissioner, Administration on Children, Youth and Families (ACYF), on matters related to child welfare, including child abuse and neglect, child protective services, family preservation and support, adoption, foster care, and independent living.
+The Children's Bureau is headed by an Associate Commissioner who advises the Commissioner, Administration on Children, Youth and Families (ACYF), on matters related to child welfare, including child abuse and neglect, child protective services, family preservation and support, adoption, foster care, and independent living.
 The office recommends legislative and budgetary proposals, operational planning system objectives and initiatives, and projects and issue areas for evaluation, research, and demonstration activities.
 It represents ACYF in initiating and implementing interagency activities and projects affecting children and families, and provides leadership and coordination for the programs, activities, and subordinate components of the Bureau.

 Data and Technology Team